 M.S. in Science Communication from the Journalism Department of Boston University's School of Communication.
 Undergraduate degree from Hampshire College is a B.A. in philosophy of science and psychology.

 • Past Board Member, Director of Programming, New York Women in Film and Television, Co-Chair, Documentary Subcommittee

 • Society for Business Editors and Writers

 Adjunct Instructor, New York University

-I teach a five-week course online for NYU's School of Continuing and Professional Studies, called "Reporting and Writing in the Digital Era."
+I taught a six-week course online for NYU's School of Continuing and Professional Studies, called "Reporting and Writing in the Digital Era."
 Students learn how to craft features for the Web, and to embed photo slideshows, video, and audio.
-My course is one of four core courses for the Certificate in Journalism.